JaWeilBaum/pyqtlet2/README.md

 ## About

 This is a fork of the repository pyqtlet from @skylarkdrones.
-Since the original repository is not further maintained, I want to further develop this package.
+Since the original repository is not further maintained.
+Since I find this package very usefull for a map implementation in the QT environment, I want to further develop this package.
+If you want to extend this package feel free to get in contact with me or create a Issue/Pull Request with a change!

 ## Installation